JBrenn/TopoSUB/README.md

 * TopoSUB_spread: speading the output data table of the function above for a specific variable
 * TopoSUB_remap: maping of the spreaded output for different time/climatic periods and/or differences of time/climatic periods

 An example simulation for the Montatschinig/Montecini region (LTER Matsch/Mazia) can be found [here]().
-Use this example to create an TopoSUB-GEOtop simulation folder.
+Use this example as a template to create an TopoSUB-GEOtop simulation folder.
 See also the files locations.txt and setup.txt for parmeters defining your simulation properties, e.g. input/output folders, number of cluster centroids, switches, definitions for running the simulation on a HPC cluster, ...

 Moreover, the package includes an easy to use shiny app.
-Run in the simulation folder it visualises the finally produced maps (still Beta-version).
+Run in the simulation folder it visualises the finally produced maps (still Beta-version, see folder _shiny_).